Widgets

 One last thing… Observers need to be removed before they are deallocated, or you risk sending a message to an object that doesn't exist.

-• The first parameter observer is unnamed, and you provide it with a reference to the object that is the observer for this notification, which often is self
+is unnamed, and you provide it with a reference to the object that is the observer for this notification, which often isself

-• The second parameter selector is the function you want to call when the notification occurs, which works like the target-action pattern
+is the function you want to call when the notification occurs, which works like the target-action pattern - The third parameter

 The function you want to call when a notification is observed, can be anything.
 In the example above, it could look like this: